supercontainers/containers-wg/docs/oci/oci-projects.md

  - How would I want to use this to solve a particular problem?
  - Where might I have seen this in the wild, and not realized it's a part of OCI?

-Specific examples will be given to help guide your thinking.
+You can watch a series of [introductory videos]({{ site.baseurl }}/docs/introduction/videos/) or continue reading for specs and specific examples to guide your thinking.

 ### The Image Specification